Distributed Detection of DDoS Attacks During the Intermediate Phase Through Mobile Agents

 How to Cite

 Akyazi, U., & Uyar, A. S. (2012).
 Distributed Detection of DDoS Attacks During the Intermediate Phase Through Mobile Agents.
-COMPUTING AND INFORMATICS, 31(4), 759–778.
+Computing and Informatics, 31(4), 759–778.
 Retrieved from https://www.cai.sk/ojs/index.php/cai/article/view/1104